If you want to avoid surgery, combining myoelectric skin sensors with pattern recognition is currently your best option.

 The following video provides a quick overview of how Ottobock’s Myo Plus pattern recognition system works, but the same principles apply to all myoelectric pattern recognition systems:

 It doesn’t even matter which patterns of muscles are triggered so long as they can a) be differentiated from each other, and b) are reasonably consistent.
-We say “reasonably” because artificial intelligence (AI) can be used to identify patterns and adjust for minor variations.
+We say “reasonably” because artificial intelligence (AI) can identify patterns and adjust for minor variations.

 Okay, those are the basics.
 Now let’s get into the details.